tdanielles/my-check-in-journal/README.md

 Thu Nov 24 18:04:18 PST 2022

 Entry with title Added #1 deleted from journal!
+- Note: When entries are loaded from the journal, the log will consider each entry in the journal as an entry added, which will reflect in the event log printed

 ## Phase 4: Task 3
 - separate the main method in JournalAppGUI.java to an actual Main.java class to reduce coupling and increase cohesion